Operation Sea Lion: Directive No. 16: Operation Sea Lion

 On 16 July 1940 Hitler issued Führer Directive No. 16, setting in motion preparations for a landing in Britain.
-He prefaced the order by stating: "As England, in spite of her hopeless military situation, still shows no signs of willingness to come to terms, I have decided to prepare, and if necessary to carry out, a landing operation against her.
-The aim of this operation is to eliminate the English Motherland as a base from which the war against Germany can be continued, and, if necessary, to occupy the country completely."
+He prefaced the order by stating: "As England, despite her hopeless military situation, still shows no signs of willingness to come to terms, I have decided to prepare, and if necessary to carry out, a landing operation against her.
+This operation aimed to eliminate the English Motherland as a base from which the war against Germany can be continued, and, if necessary, to occupy the country completely."
 The code name for the invasion was Seelöwe, "Sea Lion".

 Hitler's directive set four conditions for the invasion to occur: